Meaty Mushroom Sausage Chili

 - 3 tablespoons chili powder

-- 2 tablespoons honey (optional)
+- 2 tablespoons honey

 - 2 teaspoons salt

-- 2 28-ounce cans whole, crushed, or diced tomatoes (see notes)
+- 2 28-ounce crushed or diced tomatoes

 Instructions

 - Break the sausage meat into chunks, rolling into balls if it is falling apart.
 Heat the remaining tablespoon of oil in the pan and add the sausage pieces.
-Cook for about 5 minutes, or until they start to brown and are cooked enough that they hold together like meatballs.2 lb Italian sausage
+Cook for about 5 minutes, or until they start to brown and are cooked enough that they hold together like mini meatballs.2 lb Italian sausage

-- While the mushrooms and sausage are cooking, add a tablespoon of oil to a large pot over medium-high heat.
+- While the mushrooms and sausage are cooking, add a tablespoon of oil to a large pot over medium heat.
 Add the onion and cook until it is golden, about 5 minutes.
 Add the garlic and ground beef to the pot and cook until the meat is no longer pink.
 Add the bell peppers and celery and cook for 5 minutes.1 large onion, 4 cloves garlic, 1 lb ground beef, 2 red bell peppers, 4 stalks celery

 - Push the meat and veggies to the side of the pot and add the tomato paste to the middle.
 Let it cook for 3 minutes, or until it begins to smell sweet.5.5 ounce can of tomato paste